pesumca/pesumca.github.io/_posts/2019-02-03-register-for-prakalpa-2019-mca.md

 author: Sudhanva
 ---

 The event has been going for years now and is widely popular across the country with over 10000 visitors.
-Every year, a stall or a section of the event platform is allocated across every department of the university, where students of every branch of the university display a wide range of projects conceived and implemented by the students under the expert guidance of the faculty.
-The event is day-long and attracts students from various institutions and the public.
+Everyyear, a stall or a section of the event platform is allocated across every department of the university, wherestudents of every branch of the university display a wide range of projects conceived and implemented by thestudents under the expert guidance of the faculty.
+The event is day-long and attracts students from variousinstitutions and the public.
 People enjoyed a wide variety of practical projects.
-During the event, students want the visitors to get the best glimpse of the technological development in PES University.
-Every project displayed will be judged upon and a handful of winners are selected.
+During the event, students wantthe visitors to get the best glimpse of the technological development in PES University.
+Every project displayedwill be judged upon and a handful of winners are selected.

 ## Details

-Registrations For Prakalpa 2019 Open Now!
+Registrations For Prakalpa 2019 Now Open!
+All events below are conducted by the department of MCA, PES University

 ## Event Schedule